 How to Cook Brown Rice

-How to cook brown rice on the stove top.
-In this post you will learn the best way to cook perfect brown rice on the stove.
-This foolproof method makes the best light and fluffy brown rice!
+Learn how to cook brown rice on the stove.
+This foolproof method makes the best fluffy brown rice!

 If you’re like me and cook brown rice nearly every week, this easy method for cooking perfect brown rice is going to change your life.
-I originally shared this method in 2013 and I have been cooking my brown rice this way ever since!
-I go back and forth between this stove top brown rice recipe and my Instant Pot brown rice, white rice recipe and Instant Pot white rice recipes, depending on what else I’m cooking that day.
+I originally shared this brown rice recipe in 2013 and I’ve been cooking my brown rice this way ever since.

 How to Cook Brown Rice